alihakimtaskiran/Herbok-128/README.md

 6. The output will shown in the generated text field.
 You can regenerate the text by pressing enter after clicking to input field.

 ## Limitations
+- Capacity of the model is 128 tokens
-Model performs poor if predicted tokens are not seperated with any other words Dataset solely depends on scientific books and therefore it may not perform in everyday language.
+- Model performs poor if predicted tokens are not seperated with any other words
+- Dataset solely depends on scientific books and therefore it may not perform in everyday language.
-Dataset only contains English text
+- Dataset only contains English text